Skip to main content

 Overview

 The Shinzo agent messaging system lets you send messages to agents and retrieve conversation history.
-Agents support communication through the API and Discord channels.
+Agents support communication through the API, Discord, Slack, and Telegram channels.
 Messages are automatically routed back through the channel they originated from.

 Sending Messages